-Lower cost of living, more affordable real estate prices, milder climate... more and more French people are considering moving abroad.
-But be careful: before leaving, you'll need to check a number of things in terms of health coverage or taxation if you don't want to be caught off guard once you're there.
-Here is the essential information you need to know to make an informed decision.
+Lower cost of living, more affordable property prices, milder climate... more and more French people are considering moving abroad.
+But beware: before you leave, there are a number of things you'll need to check if you don't want to be caught unprepared when you get there.
+Here's what you need to know to make an informed decision.

 Health and social coverage

-If you are considering moving to Spain, the PortugalIf you are moving to France, Switzerland or any other country in the European Economic Area (EEA), remember to obtain the "S1" form from your health insurance fund before you leave France.
-This will allow you to register with the health insurance company in your new country of residence.
-This will allow you to receive treatment in your new country and to be reimbursed according to the legislation of that country, in the same way as a person with social security in that country.
+If you are considering moving to Spain, the PortugalIf you are moving to France, Switzerland or any other country in the European Economic Area (EEA), remember to obtain the "S1" form from your health insurance fund before leaving France.
+This will enable you to register with the health insurance fund in your new country of residence.
+This will enable you to seek medical treatment locally, and be reimbursed according to the legislation of that country, in the same way as a national health insurance scheme.

 Taxes

 Some retirees move abroad in the hope of paying less tax.tax than in France.
 However, just because you live most of the year outside of France does not mean that you lose your French tax resident status.
 In any case, this is what the Conseil d'Etat has just ruled in a decision rendered last June.
 It considers that a retiree living abroad who receives a retirement pension paid by a French organization must be considered as having kept in France the center of his or her economic interests, and as such as being fiscally domiciled in France, as long as this pension is his or her only source of income.
 In practical terms, however, this decision only concerns retirees who are moving to countries that do not have a tax treaty with France.
-However, the countries of choice for expatriation candidates - Morocco, Portugal... - are often those that have concluded this type of agreement and that roll out the red carpet to candidates for expatriation.
+However, the countries of choice for would-be expatriates - Morocco, Portugal... - are very often those which have concluded this type of agreement and which roll out the red carpet for would-be expatriates. expatriation.

 Succession